mjuric/conda-lsst/README.md

 implementation of the C++ standard library (`libstdc++` vs `libc++`).

 On Linux, we build on a RHEL6-compatible system, with `gcc` 4.4 and `glibc` 2.12.
-Running on newer distributions *should* work, though the guarantee is not as strong as the C++ standard library ABI has been unstable for C++11 which we've begun using recently (e.g., see [this note](https://gcc.gnu.org/wiki/Cxx11AbiCompatibility) about C++11 ABI compatibility).

-In the long-run, it would probably be wise to package the libstdc++ libraries with the distributed packages.
+Running on any newer distribution is expected to work.

 #### Naming and Versioning